It's Sausage Roll time again!

 Let's Begin -

-Heat the oven to 200c
+Heat the oven to 180c

-Place the onion, sausage meat, coriander, fennel seeds, sage leaves, breadcrumbs, 1 egg and some salt and pepper in to the large bowl of a food processor and whiz it up until it is all combined.
+Place the onion, sausage meat, coriander, fennel seeds, sage leaves, mixed herbs, 1 egg and some salt and pepper in to the large bowl of a food processor and whiz it up until it is all combined.
 If you do not have this piece of equipment then chop the onion and sage leaves in to very small pieces and combine with the rest of the ingredients in a large bowl and mix it all together with your hands.
 Really get stuck in there!

 Set to one side.